KxSystems/docs/docs/ref/dotz.md

 .z.ps:f
 ```

-Where `f` is a unary function, `.z.ps` is evaluated with the object that is passed to this KDB-X session via an asynchronous request.
+Where `f` is a unary function, `.z.ps` is evaluated with the object that is passed to this kdb+ session via an asynchronous request.
 The return value is discarded.

 `.z.ps` can be unset with `\x .z.ps`, which restores the default behavior.